Joseph R. Mazzone, Chief Counsel

 Jerry Marzullo, Attorney

-Jerry Marzullo is a founding partner with the law firm of Puchalski Goodloe Marzullo, LLP.
-He is a former Board member of the Illinois Public Pension Fund Association (IPPFA) and one of the Deputy General Counsel.
-Jerry concentrates his practice in the area of public sector labor and employment law (where he represents both State and Federal Sector Unions) as well as public sector pension law.
+Jerry Marzullo is a partner with the firm and also serves as one of the Deputy General Counsel for the Illinois Public Pension Fund Association.
+Jerry concentrates his practice in the area of public sector labor and employment law (where he represents both State and Federal Sector Unions) as well as public and private sector pension law and retirement systems.
 He has successfully represented clients in both pension and labor matters including collective bargaining, discipline, arbitrations, pension hearings (representing Pension Boards), administrative review and declaratory judgment proceedings on Administrative, State and Federal Levels.
-He has successfully argued on behalf of clients on multiple Court levels and has considerable experience in both litigation and appellate work with numerous reported, and Rule 23, decisions.
-Jerry is a former Cook County Assistant State's Attorney and received his Juris Doctorate from the Loyola University Chicago School of Law in January of 2004.
-Jerry also received his Masters in Business Administration (MBA) degree from the University of Chicago Booth School of Business in December of 2006 with a dual concentration in Strategic Management and Managerial and Organizational Behavior.
+He has argued on behalf of clients in the Circuit and Appellate Courts in Illinois and before the Illinois Supreme Court.
+He has also represented numerous clients in Federal Court.
+Jerry has considerable experience in both litigation and appellate work with numerous reported, and Rule 23, decisions.
+Jerry is a former Cook County Assistant State's Attorney and received his Juris Doctorate from the Loyola University Chicago School of Law and his Masters in Business Administration (MBA) degree from the University of Chicago Booth School of Business with a dual concentration in Strategic Management and Managerial and Organizational Behavior.
 Jerry is licensed to practice law in Illinois at the State and Federal levels.
-He is also affiliated with the Illinois State Bar Association and the Justinian Society of Italian American Lawyers.
-He is also a member of the National Association of Public Pension Attorneys.
-Jerry is a member of the Chicago-Kent Illinois Public Sector Advisory Board and has previously taught both undergraduate and Master’s Degree courses in various topics at both Morton College and Lewis University including Criminology, Criminal Procedure and Evidence, Civil Liability for Police Officers, Legal Aspects of Fire Service Management, Public Employee Labor Law and Community Planning for Fire Service Protection.
-Jerry has been a frequent speaker on both labor and pension related issues for the Illinois Public Pension Fund Association, the Metropolitan Alliance of Police, the Associated Firefighters of Illinois, the Illinois Professional Firefighters Association, the Illinois Government Finance Officers Association Pension Conference and the Chicago-Kent Illinois Public Sector Labor Relations Conference.
+He is affiliated with the Illinois State Bar Association and serves as an Advisory Committee Member for the IIT Chicago-Kent College of Law’s Illinois Public Sector Labor Relations Law Conference.
+He has previously taught both undergraduate and Master’s Degree courses in various topics at the University level on both labor and other law topics.
+Jerry has been a frequent speaker on both labor and pension related issues for the Illinois Public Pension Fund Association, the Metropolitan Alliance of Police, the Associated Firefighters of Illinois, the Illinois Professional Firefighters Association, the Illinois Government Finance Officers Association and the Chicago-Kent Illinois Public Sector Labor Relations Conference.
+Jerry has authored legal articles for publication including, most recently, the Illinois Public Employee Relations Report (A Statement of Facts: The Reality of Public Safety Employee Pension Funds in the State of Illinois; Vol. 37 No. 3).
 He has also helped train command staff police officers and firefighters at the Northeastern Illinois Public Safety Training Academy (NIPSTA).
-Jerry is also a City of Berwyn Battalion Chief (IAFF-AFFI Local 506) where he currently has over 20 years of creditable service and is former President of the City of Berwyn Firefighter's Pension Fund and former Vice-President of IAFF-AFFI Local 506.
-He is a Certified Fire and Arson Investigator and Advanced Technician Firefighter.
-Finally, and most importantly, he is happily married to one of Chicago's finest Police Sergeants and has two evil pugs that he barely controls and keeps from taking over the world.
+Jerry is a City of Berwyn Battalion Chief (IAFF-AFFI Local 506) where he currently has over 21 years of creditable service and is former President of the City of Berwyn Firefighter's Pension Fund and former Vice-President of IAFF-AFFI Local 506.
+He is a Certified Fire and Arson Investigator, Advanced Technician Firefighter and Chief Fire Officer.
+Finally, and most importantly, he is happily married to one of Chicago's finest Police Sergeants and has two evil pugs that he barely restrains from taking over the world.

 Chris W. Potthoff, Attorney